jjb/better_timeout/readme.md

 Regardless of what errors the timed code catches, `Timeout.timeout` will always raise an exception if the code times out.

+The stack traces might also be nicer, but this is still be full tested.

 When the gem is installed, better_timeout takes over Timeout.timeout in all cases.

 ## Installation